taherPardawala/bankBot/README.md

-# bankBot Your Virtual Bank Assistant
+# bankBot - Your Virtual Bank Assistant.
 ## Documentation for BankBot

 ## Installations: (see online tutorials for the following)